Le Guilvinec: Discover a Breton nugget

 Le Port du Guilvinec: France’s leading small-scale fishing port

-The port is the beating heart of the city.
-This is where the big boats set off on their fishing expeditions to the North Sea and the Irish Sea.
-Just imagine: these boats are casting and hauling nets every four hours, day and night.
+Just imagine: these boats cast and haul nets every four hours, day and night.
 The relationship between the fishermen and the fish market defines the rhythm of the town.
-Climb the stairs to the fish market promenade to see the boats arrive at around 4pm, and the fish unloaded at around 4:30pm (Access to the fish market quay is closed to the public).
+Climb the stairs leading to the fish market promenade to witness the arrival of the boats at around 4pm, and the unloading of the catch at around 4:30pm (Access to the fish market quay is closed to the public).

 La pointe de Men Meur

 The Men Meur headland, beyond its breathtaking panorama, is a treasure trove of history.
 The rock formations, particularly the one that gives it its name (Men Meur literally means “the big stone”), evoke ancient variations in sea level.
-The district, once populated by fishermen, features double penthouse-style buildings, with the oldest houses distinguished by their single dormers.
+The district, once populated by fishermen, features double penthouse-style houses, with the oldest houses distinguished by their single dormers.

 The rocky plain reveals circular holes, the remains of ancient quarries for cross bases or millstones dating from the early Middle Ages to the 17th century.
 A 2 km walk near the pointe de Men Meur will guide you through these treasures, including ancient dry-stone walls and a seaweed oven.